control8r/midimonster-homepage/site/index.rst

 New release
 ################

-In new release we fixed a number of significant issues.
+In the new release we fixed a number of significant issues.

 `More <https://webirc.hackint.org/#irc://irc.hackint.org/#midimonster>`_